Undline/UndChain/readme.md

 11. **Supply Chain Management**
     A CRM (Customer Resource Management) system that allows users to track and monitor manufactured goods over an entire organization.
 This system could provide manufacturing instructions, estimate material usage and plan accordingly and provide real time tracking that could be provided to customers.

-12. **Decentralized Music and Video Streaming Services** This co-chain enables creators and platforms to host music and video content in a decentralized ecosystem.
-By integrating features from Live, it facilitates seamless content streaming with robust scalability and low latency.
-The use of rental digital asset contracts allows content providers to define specific usage rights, such as viewing-only or limited-time access, ensuring creators maintain control over their work while providing users with a seamless experience.
+12. **Decentralized Music and Video Streaming Services**
+	This co-chain enables creators and platforms to host music and video content in a decentralized ecosystem.
+By integrating features from **Live**, it facilitates seamless content streaming with robust scalability and low latency.
+The use of **rental digital asset contracts** allows content providers to define specific usage rights, such as viewing-only or limited-time access, ensuring creators maintain control over their work while providing users with a seamless experience.

 	This co-chain paves the way for decentralized streaming platforms—think of it as a blockchain-powered alternative to services like Netflix or Spotify—where content ownership, control, and monetization are shifted back to the creators and their audiences.
 Additionally, creators can use the built-in functionality of Pages to host their libraries and leverage AdCoin for monetization options.
 ## Open vs. Closed Source

 While I firmly believe in the principles of open-source development, UndChain also provides the flexibility to run closed-source code.
 This capability is achieved through **Preferred Partners**, systems that execute chain owner code directly without requiring compilation by the Code Ledger co-chain.
 However, implementing closed-source systems introduces challenges, particularly regarding security and transparency, as public scrutiny of the code is limited.